isoleph/cpp_crash/README.md

 ./program
 ```

 Let's go line by line.
 The first line activates a C++ compiler `g++` to translate your code.
 There are many other compilers available like clang or oracle.
-But I use the gnu compiler `g++` because it's very popularly and familar.
+But I use the gnu compiler `g++` because it's very popular and familiar.

 In the next line, typing in `-std=c++17` tells your compiler which C++ standard/version you used when you wrote your code.